 Domestic Scholars/Students (U.S. Citizens or U.S. Permanent Residents - “Green Card Holders”)

 Domestic Scholars / Students also have the option to enroll in a voluntary Dental Plan that offers a breadth of coverage through either a PPO or HMO model.

-U.S. Citizens and U.S. Permanent Residents are not subject to the University's J Visa insurance requirements and do not need to provide proof of health insurance.
+U.S. Citizens and U.S. Permanent Residents are not subject to the University’s J Visa Insurance Requirements.
+However, you do need to provide proof of health insurance.
 Please submit your health insurance documents using the link below:

 International Visiting Scholars

-Have the option to enroll in Plan A (UnitedHealthcare/Student Resources Plan), Plan B (IMG Standard Plan), or Plan C (IMG Platinum Plan).
+Have the option to enroll in Basic Plan (IMG Basic Plan), Standard Plan (IMG Standard Plan), or Platinum Plan (IMG Platinum Plan).